ssfsx17/ffpnp/Characters.md

 Magic Defense = Spirit

-It helps to keep track of these numbers at all times:
+It helps to keep track of these numbers at all times, and they are also tracked on the example character sheet:

 - Strength * Level
 - Agility * Level